 - Access for people with disabilities, primarily related to mobility. - Lack of signage identifying existing public access points to the shoreline. - Access to boating opportunities, especially sailing and smaller boats, for those without the resources to join one of the yacht clubs.
-The lack of a second trawl line for Town Class and other small boats was mentioned many times is the spring survey; the Town is testing a second trawl line this summer (2022).
+The lack of a second trawl line for Town Class and other small boats was mentioned many times is the spring survey; the Town is tested a second trawl line during the summer of 2022.